Hawkynt/Randomizer/Readme.md

 [^24]: [LFSR](https://www.analog.com/en/resources/design-notes/random-number-generation-using-lfsr.html)

 This is basically a shift register whose input bit is a linear function of its previous state.
 The most commonly used linear function of single bits is XOR.
-LFSRs are commonly used in applications such as cryptography, error detection and correction, and pseudorandom number generation due to their ability to produce sequences of bits with good statistical properties.
+LFSRs are widely used in error detection and correction codes (CRC, BCH), spread-spectrum communications, and as *components* of stream ciphers — but on their own they are emphatically **not** cryptographically secure: the Berlekamp-Massey algorithm recovers the entire state from just $2n$ output bits in $O(n^2)$ time.
+Real-world stream ciphers (e.g. A5/1, E0, Trivium) combine multiple LFSRs with nonlinear filters or combiners to defeat this attack.

 An LFSR is defined by its feedback polynomial, which determines how the previous bits of the register affect the new bit shifted into the register.
 The polynomial is typically represented in the form: